-Nuwati Trail is a 2.9 mile moderately trafficked out and back trail located near Blowing Rock, NC that features a river and is good for all skill levels.
+Nuwati Trail is a 2.9 mile moderately trafficked out and back trail located near Blowing Rock, North Carolina that features a river and is good for all skill levels.
 The trail is primarily used for hiking, camping, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash